Comment remorquer un vélo enfant à vélo ?

 • A strap loosens?

-• You can also use the green strap without using the clips: attach it directly between the small wheel and the chainstay.
+• You can also use the green strap without the clips: fasten it directly between the small wheel and the base of your bike.

-• Is your child's wheel rubbing against your rear wheel?
+• The child’s wheel rubs against your rear wheel?

 • The luggage rack is probably too short.

-• Solution: add a Bakkie stiffening batten to provide better support at the rear of the bag.
+• Solution: add a Bakkie stiffening slat to give better support at the back of the bag.

-Towing a child's bike is easy, stable and safe with the Bakkie saddlebag.
-Once you've found the right settings, you'll be able to ride with confidence.
-It's a great way to extend your outings... without risky carrying!
+Towing a child’s bike with yours is easy, stable and safe with the Bakkie bag.
+Once you’ve found the right settings, you’ll tow with confidence.
+A great way to extend outings… without risky carrying!